Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Related Work

-\paragraph{Few-shot Prompts for Multi-Step Reasoning} Large-scale Language models (LLMs) have been shown to learn various NLP tasks given just few examples as prompts~\citep{gpt3}.
+Large-scale Language models (LLMs) have been shown to learn various NLP tasks given just few examples as prompts~\citep{gpt3}.
 Recently, they have also been successfully applied to various multi-step reasoning tasks by providing the intermediate reasoning steps, i.e. Chain-of-Thought~\citep{Wei2022ChainOT,chowdhery2022palm}, needed to arrive at the answer.
-Building of the successes of Chain-of-thought (\COT) style prompting on LLMs, many subsequent studies have focused on improvements of this basic model.
-This includes, for example, diverse decoding and ensembling to improve self-consistency \citep{wang2022self}, more complex and contrasting rationales \citep{marasovic2021few,wang2022rationale}, generating sub-questions and answering them sequentially in least-to-most complexity order~\citep{Zhou2022LeasttoMostPE}, integration with symbolic modules \citep{jung2022maieutic}, selection inference \citep{creswell2022selection}, coupling in-context learning with sparse fine-tuning \citep{zelikman2022star}, and even presented many of them under a single probabilistic programming framework~\citep{dohan2022language}.
+An alternate approach has been to compose multiple LLMs or LLMs with symbolic functions to perform multi-step reasoning~\cite[inter alia]{jung2022maieutic,creswell2022selection,selfask,talm,pal,Schick2023ToolformerLM}.
 We view these prior works as specialized systems with a pre-defined decomposition structure.

-For example, the closest work to our approach is the idea of least-to-most prompting~\citep{Zhou2022LeasttoMostPE} where one prompt is used to generate the sub-questions needed to answer a complex question and a second prompt sequentially answers these sub-questions.
-In contrast, our approach allows for diverse decomposition structures and can use different prompts to answer each sub-question, even including symbolic systems.
-Moreover, rather than generating the entire set of sub-questions (i.e., the decomposition) at once, we can iteratively generate new questions based on the answers to previous steps (e.g., our prompt for \hotpot\ in Sec.~\ref{subsec:hotpot} is one such use case.)
+The closest works to our approach are the ideas of least-to-most prompting~\citep{Zhou2022LeasttoMostPE} and successive prompting~\citep{succprompting} where one prompt/model is used to generate the sub-questions needed to answer a complex question and a second prompt/model sequentially answers these sub-questions.
+In contrast, our approach allows for diverse decomposition structures including recursion and other non-linear decomposition structures.
+E.g., by definition, least-to-most asks questions from easiest to the hardest and requires an LLM to eventually answer the complete question (“most” in least-to-most) whereas we have no such restriction.
+Additionally, we iteratively generate new questions based on previous answers (similar to successive prompting) and can explicitly assign different prompts or symbolic systems to answer each sub-question.

 \paragraph{Modular Approaches for Multi-Step Reasoning}